 11 Secrets of Target Employees

 Target employees, or “team members,” adhere to a company policy of going out of their way to make sure customers leave happy.
-(Target, in turn, tries to keep workers satisfied, too: Starting pay at stores is $12 an hour, higher than minimum wage averages in many areas, and is expected to reach $15 by 2020.)
 To get a better idea of what that entails, Mental Floss asked a number of current and former Target associates about their experiences walking those well-polished floors.
 Here’s what they had to say about life under the bull's-eye.

-1. Target team members have 15 seconds to respond to a customer’s call for help.
+1. Target employees have 15 seconds to respond to a customer’s call for help.

 Go to a department inside a Target—toys, electronics, tools—and you’ll see a small call button or telephone you can use for assistance with inventory, pricing, or even to report a spill.
 This is Target’s version of DEFCON 1, and team members are expected to react accordingly.
 “When a guest picks up one of those red phones by the price scanners, they are given a chance to be directed to the store operator or page a team member,” Michael, a Target team member in the Los Angeles area, tells Mental Floss.
 “When they page a team member, it will announce on our walkies that a guest needs service in whatever area the phone was in.
 We have 15 seconds to get to that phone and clear the request.”